mabhishetty/crawler_operations/README.md

 ## Example:

 Here is an example of the current output of the function:
 <img src="https://github.com/mabhishetty/crawler_operations/blob/main/new_test.png"  width="2000" height="50">
+Click the image to see a more detailed view.
+This is in .png format - not .svg.
+This is to protect data.
+In .svg, hovering over the nodes will give their respective URLs.

 ## Known Issues/To do: